Debt Funds Types in India – After Sebi Categorization.

-Most People think that Mutual funds will invest in stock market only.
+Most People think that Mutual funds will invest in the stock market only.

-Let us discuss in detail about these debt funds…
+Let us discuss in detail these debt funds…

-If you would like to invest in stock market, then you require some scans to short list the list of stocks.
+If you would like to invest in the stock market, then you require some scans to shortlist the list of stocks.
 Click this link to scan the stocks.

 The Debt funds are categorized and rationalization of mutual funds done by SEBI are mainly divided into 16 types.